 Health regulation protects you by ensuring that British Columbia’s regulated health professionals have the appropriate training and skills to provide qualified, safe, and ethical care.

-In BC, members of 28 regulated health professions are registered with one of 21 health regulatory colleges governed by provincial legislation and regulations.
+In BC, regulated health professionals are registered with one of 19 health regulatory colleges governed by provincial legislation and regulations.
 Each college maintains a public register of qualified professionals who have met the requirements to practise safely within their own profession.

 Protecting professional titles

 All health professionals must be college registrants to use the professional titles that are “protected” by their own college.
-For example, only registrants of the BC College of Nursing Professionals are authorized to use the title “nurse” while practising their profession in this province.
+For example, only registrants of the BC College of Nurses and Midwives are authorized to use the title “nurse” while practising their profession in this province.

 Knowing that your health professional is registered helps you to recognize qualified professionals who have demonstrated the requirements to practise safely.